 Hello and welcome!
 In the summer of 2014, I launched the Mesoamerican Figurine Project of Rio Hondo College.
 I asked the students of Humanities 125: Introduction to Mexican Culture to excavate and materialize the human body and ideology through hand-bone morphology usage (see Garcia 2014), the sculpting of barro (clay), and the recovery of narrative through self-reflection and memory.
-Drawing from a series of Indigenous Mesoamerican epistemologies, particularly Gloria Anzaldúa’s (1987) Coatlicue State, I encouraged students to give birth to their own forms of Indigeneity as a means to contest state threats and neo-colonial violence.
+Drawing from a series of Indigenous Mesoamerican epistemologies, particularly Gloria Anzaldúa’s (2012) Coatlicue State, I encouraged students to give birth to their own forms of Indigeneity as a means to contest trauma and neo-colonial violence.
 While meeting the mandated student learning outcomes, I strove to cultivate in all students a strong sense of agency and empowerment.

 |Figure 1.
 Kneeling woman|